praveenkandasamy/Learn_Data_Science_Skills_in_4_months/README.md

 ## Week 1-4 August
 Course 3  Getting and Cleaning Data
-SQL Edx course - learn how to build a Azure DB and connect to it
+SQL Edx course - learn how to build a Azure DB and connect to it SQL for Newbs on Udemy - Course is no longer than 5 hours , finish watching and doing mysql excercises by end of month

 ## Week 5-8 September
 Course 2 R Programming